According to Informationweek, 81% of business owners say security is their top concern when it comes to the cloud.

 Additionally, the cloud is not more likely to be hacked.
 According to Computer Weekly, more than 3 in 5 Chief Information Security Officers believe that the security risk of a data breach is the same or lower in a cloud environment than on-premise.

-Customers can place their trust in a cloud provider knowing that they have fewer vulnerabilities, better resiliency, and newer technology that will help keep their data and applications secure.
+Customers can confidently place their trust in a reputable cloud provider knowing the cloud has fewer vulnerabilities, better resiliency, and newer technology that will help keep data and applications secure.

-But with the cloud, most providers will offer backup capability to ensure data is safe and can be restored if needed.
-Incremental backups routines are run regularly and backups can be replicated in different regions, encrypted at rest, and then permanently retained.
+Most cloud providers, however, offer backup capabilities to ensure data is safe and can be restored if needed.
+Incremental backup routines are run regularly, and backups can be replicated in different regions, encrypted at rest, and then permanently retained.

-Additionally, many cloud providers also include disaster recovery strategies, should something happen to the data while migrating.
+Additionally, many cloud providers include disaster recovery strategies should something happen to the data while migrating.
 Often, the entire infrastructure can be brought back online within two hours.

 The Future is in the Cloud

-By 2025, 80% of organizations are predicted to migrate onto the cloud.
-But there will still be many that will hesitate to move sensitive data off their on-premise systems.
+By 2025, 80% of organizations are predicted to migrate to the cloud.

 Is it Time to Move to the Cloud?

 Did you know that the cloud can help your business accelerate the development lifecycle, reduce time-to-market, and strengthen business operations?
-Learn more about the benefits of cloud deployments here.
+Learn more about deploying Liferay to the cloud with Liferay SaaS here.